BrainSINS/BrainSINS.github.io/README.md

 $ npm start
 ```

 Visit `http://localhost:8000/` to view the app.
 Anytime you make a change in the content the app will hot reload, allowing you to view changes in realtime.
+You may also use the GraphQL console at `http://localhost:8000/___graphql`.

 Also, instead of using `npm`commands, you may use `Gatsby`commands: